Blog/startup insights/AI for Fintech. Be the One to Change the Industry

 Kasisto has received $66 million in venture capital and netted some high-profile customers, including J.P.
 Morgan, Emirates NBD, and Westpac.

-Adyen is a payment processor, point-of-sale app, card issuer, analytics platform, and (as of May 2021) a digital bank.
+Adyen is a payment processor, point-of-sale app, card issuer, analytics platform, and a digital bank.
 This Dutch company uses AI in many capabilities: revenue optimization, customer insights, risk management and more.
 Its customers include McDonald’s, Uber, LinkedIn, and Booking.com.
 And everything is united in one platform for the customers’ convenience.

 This Indian company offers a powerful data analytics platform that is mostly used by banks and non-bank financial companies (NBFCs).
 It helps prevent fraud, make better lending decisions, manage assets, and get reliable credit scores.